-Most versions are divided into two concrete rebound hammer types based on the impact energy they produce.
-Schmidt Concrete Test Hammers are available in Type N or Type B model.
-Both are effective on concrete mixes with a similar range of compressive strengths.
+There are two types of concrete rebound test hammers based on the impact energy they produce.
+Both types are effective on concrete mixes with a similar range of compressive strengths.

 Type N hammers have a higher energy output to test a wide range of concrete structures.
 They are often considered as “standard” models and used when testing concrete elements 4in (100mm) or more in thickness.